U.S. Stocks Slide as All Sectors in S&P 500 Fall

 ADVERTISEMENT

-The S&P 500 health-care sector fell 1.3%, putting additional pressure on the broad index.
-Shares of medical supplies conglomerate Patterson dropped 6.9%, posting the steepest declines in the sector, after brokerage Stifel Nicolaus cut its rating for the stock to sell from hold.
+The S&P 500 health-care sector, one of 2017's biggest gainers, fell 1.3%.
+Shares of medical-supplies conglomerate Patterson Cos. dropped 3.28, or 6.9%, to 44.15, posting the steepest one-day percentage decline in the sector, after brokerage Stifel Nicolaus cut its rating for the stock to sell from hold.

-Government bonds pulled back, with the yield on the 10-year U.S. Treasury note rising to 2.369% from 2.334% Wednesday.
+U.S. government bonds pulled back for the sixth time in seven sessions, with the yield on the 10-year U.S. Treasury note rising to 2.369% from 2.334% Wednesday.
 Yields rise as bond prices fall.

 The Stoxx Europe 600 fell 0.7% after minutes from the European Central Bank's June meeting showed policy makers considered dropping a pledge to accelerate their massive bond-buying program.